kamil5b/bev-fs/GUIDE.md

-# myfw — Monolithic Framework Scaffold
+# bun-elysia-vue-fs — Monolithic Framework Scaffold

 This canvas contains a complete, production-oriented scaffold for a reusable framework based on your architecture (Vue + Vite + Bun + Elysia).
 It includes: